-Despite continued user growth and surging advertiser spend, many advertisers today still grapple with understanding Facebook’s new algorithm and how content is ranked on the News Feed, especially with the arrival of Facebook’s new algorithm.
+Many advertisers today still grapple with understanding Facebook’s new algorithm and how content is ranked on the News Feed, especially with Facebook’s 2018 algorithm updates.

-We first learned about the algorithm changes at last year’s F8 conference, and Facebook recently doubled down on those changes by implementing surveys to further curate friend-based content over publisher content.
+We first learned about the new Facebook algorithm changes at 2018’s F8 conference, and Facebook reaffirmed those changes with surveys to further curate friend-based content over publisher content.

-Here’s everything we know about Facebook’s new algorithm, how it works, and some tips on how to improve the longevity of your content within the News Feed in 2019.
+Here’s everything we know about the new Facebook algorithm, how it works, and some tips on how to improve the longevity of your content within the News Feed in 2020.

 Facebook is taking a cue from Google to curate content based on a metric of relevance, or trust.
 This is an opportunity for advertisers to understand the algorithm and optimize their content for a better user experience.

-The new Facebook algorithm is a process that ranks all available posts that can display on a user’s News Feed based on how likely that user will have a positive reaction.
+The new Facebook algorithm works by ranking all available posts that can display on a user’s News Feed based on how likely that user will have a positive reaction.

 Facebook’s algorithm for ranking and displaying content on your News Feed is based on four factors:

-Facebook’s algorithm now prioritizes content posted from friends over publishers, with a focus on “meaningful interactions.”
+The new Facebook algorithm works by prioritizing content posted from friends over publishers, with a focus on “meaningful interactions.”

 Since the data controversy erupted around the social network in late 2017, Facebook has worked to improve transparency around how it ranks content on the News Feed.